openedx-unsupported/edx-app-android/README.md

 # edX Android

-This is the source code for the edX mobile Android app.
+This is the source_id code for the edX mobile Android app.
 It is changing rapidly and its structure should not be relied upon.
 See http://code.edx.org for other parts of the edX code base.